CL-17656/CS520_Front/README.md

 3. **Taking Quizzes**:
    - Students can easily access and complete quizzes.
 The system offers real-time validation for certain question types.

 4. **Grading Quizzes**:
+   The instructors can grade and provide feedback for the quizzes taken by students.
+This feature has 2 components :
    - **Automatic Grading**:
      - Questions like multiple-choice and single-choice are automatically graded based on predefined correct answers.
+This helps to make the grading more efficient.
    - **Manual Grading**:
      - Text-based answers can be graded manually by instructors.

-     - Instructors can provide feedback for the entire quiz but not for individual questions.
+   Furthermore, instructors can also provide feedback for the entire quiz along with the
-     - If a quiz is graded fully automatically, feedback options are disabled for instructors.

-5. **Statistics**:
+6. **Statistics**:
    - Instructors and students can view detailed quiz performance analytics.
    - Interactive charts display correct/incorrect responses, average scores, and more for better insights.